 During his tenure at the CFTC, Mr. Richards assumed responsibility for all litigation by and against the CFTC (including personally arguing numerous appeals on behalf of the CFTC), and for two of those years simultaneously managed the CFTC’s adjudicatory functions.
 In 1999, the Commission awarded Mr. Richards a Special Service Award for performing those two roles at the same time and successfully eliminating a long-standing backlog of Commission adjudicatory matters.

-Prior to joining Cohen Milstein, Mr. Richards served as head of the antitrust class action group at two major plaintiffs firms and, before that and his government service at the CFTC, Mr. Richards served as a litigation partner in a boutique law firm.
-He is a noted speaker at professional conferences, discussing the trends in commodities and pharmaceuticals antitrust law.
-He has written extensively about antitrust laws, including chapters for books edited by the American Antitrust Institute covering issues of class action practice, law reviews, and other scholarly publications.
+Prior to joining Cohen Milstein, Mr. Richards served as head of the antitrust class action group at two major plaintiffs firms, as a government regulator in his role Deputy General Counsel of the CFTC, and a partner at a boutique defense-side firm.
+This experience from various sides of the litigation table gives Mr. Richards a three hundred and sixty degree view of cases that is particularly valuable for his clients.
+Mr. Richards began his career as an associate at Cahill Gordon & Reindel after earning his JD from Harvard Law School and graduating, with honors, from the University of Chicago where he majored in economics.
+He is a noted speaker at professional conferences, discussing the trends in commodities and pharmaceuticals antitrust and class action law and written extensively about antitrust laws, including chapters for books edited by the American Antitrust Institute covering issues of class action practice, law reviews, and other scholarly publications.